shanahdt/MUSI4331/_sources/lessons/motives1.txt

 Inversion
 ~~~~~~~~~~~~~~~~~~~~~

-Inversion is a transformation that projects the interval
+Inversion consists of the interval
-between pitches in the opposite direction.
+between pitches switching to the opposite direction.
 For example,
 if an interval between two pitches is an ascending major
 third, the inversion would be a descending major third.

 Retrograde
 ~~~~~~~~~~~~~~~~~~~~~

-Retrograde reverses the order of the motive's pitches: what w as the first pitch becomes the last, and vice versa.
-As you can imagine, recognizing that a melodic line has been played backwards is not easy, since contour, rhythm, and pitches are significantly altered between the original presentation and that of the retrograde.
+*Reverses* the order of the motive's pitches: what was the first pitch becomes the last, and vice versa.

+Perceiving a melodic line that's in reverse is not easy.

 Retrograde Inversion
 ~~~~~~~~~~~~~~~~~~~~~~~